Frequently Asked Questions for Students (FAQS)

 What is registration for a college course?

 Unlike high school, college students choose which courses to take during the school year.
 Registration is the term used to describe the process of choosing.
-This happens on a specific date when NCCC representatives visit your school.
+This happens on a specific date when NCCC representatives speak with you about the registration process.
 You may know as early as spring of the year before that you care taking a course.

 Your high school counselor or teacher will let you know about this process in August before the academic year.